cbib/TrialMatchAI/README.md

 An AI-driven tool designed to match patients with the most relevant clinical trials.
 Leveraging state-of-the-art Large Language Models (LLMs), Natural Language Processing (NLP), and Explainable AI (XAI), TrialMatchAI structures trial documentation and patient data to provide transparent, personalized recommendations.

 ---
+## ⚠️ Disclaimer
+At this stage, TrialMatchAI is still under active development and largely a **prototype** provided for research and informational purposes only.
+It is **NOT** medical advice and should not replace consultation with qualified healthcare professionals.
+---

 ## 🔍 Key Features